 Anti-dandruff treatment shampoos are perfectly effective today.

-Response: TRUE.
+Answer: TRUE.
 Most are effective, provided you choose them according to the nature of your dandruff.
 But they should be used in moderation.
 Excessive use of these shampoos can have the opposite effect to that intended: they can irritate the skin and devitalise the hair.

 On the other hand, as anti-dandruff shampoos only treat the symptom, it is advisable to look for the origin of the problem, in order to put a more lasting stop to it.
 If in doubt about the cause, it's best to have a hair diagnosis to identify the problem and then treat it thoroughly.